pipwerks/PDFObject/readme.md

 ## Changelog

+### 2.2.10, May 2023
+Version bump for cleaning up docs and aligning on NPM.
+I'm a bit rusty.

 ### 2.2.9, May 2023
 * Fixed regression for `pdfOpenParams` handling, resolves issue #272.
 Hat tip to Theo Beers.
 * Added ability to specify custom attribute on `embed` and `iframe` elements, per #274